prisma/prisma1/examples/full-example/README.md

 - GraphQL type definitions
 - Stripe Checkout Flow
-- A custom GraphQL `resolver` function, hosted in Graphcool
+- A GraphQL `resolver` function
+- small seed script

 ## Config

-This example needs an environment variable called `STRIPE_KEY`.
+This example needs an environment variable called `STRIPE_TEST_KEY`.
-The `STRIPE_KEY` can be obtained by [creating a stripe account](https://dashboard.stripe.com/register) and getting the token from the Account Settings.
+The `STRIPE_TEST_KEY` can be obtained by [creating a stripe account](https://dashboard.stripe.com/register) and getting the token from the Account Settings.

 ## Setup